 While photographing the collage, I accidentally broke a heirloom crystal class.
 It instantly became a part of the image, signifying the heirloom nature of environmental beauty and natural resources.
 In my culture, breaking a glass also means "good luck" or a positive breakthrough.
 It reminds me of staying mindful in my own choices of consumption.

 This image truly stands out at a large size.
-I highly recommend the 40" x 52" print to create conscious, fresh conversation in your home or office.

 This next image was born from my deep affection for Burning Man -- the most incredible, ridiculous and freeing festival of all festivals.
 As an experiment of collective dreaming, it highlights the magic of love and generosity.

 Out of the 10 principles of Burning Man, I focused this piece mostly on the principle of Radical Inclusion and living with an open heart.
 It includes elements of masculine and feminine, familiar and "alien" -- all wrapped in fluid merging of childlike play.